Lesson 29: Creating an Electronic Library in VB6

 End Sub

-* The symbol % is called a wildcard character in SQL.
-Wildcard characters are used to search for data in a table with the SQL LIKE operator.
-The wildcard % means a substitute for zero or more characters.
-In our code above, Using SearchString with % means it will search for a combination of the SearchString with any other characters.
-For example, SearchString="New", then SearchString&% will include Newyork, Newport, NewCastle, Newton etc.
+Note: The % symbol is a wildcard character in SQL.
+Using SearchString with % means it will search for any combination starting with the SearchString.
+For example, SearchString="New" will include Newyork, Newport, NewCastle, Newton, etc.

 Private Sub cmdDelete_Click()